thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

 Template message: `Rule chain '${ruleChainName}' - ${action} failure:<br/>${error}`

 See [Rule engine lifecycle event](#rule-engine-lifecycle-event) template for a list of the available template parameters.

+##### Entity count limit

+The system administrator uses the entity count limit rule to notify tenants that they will reach the limit on the number of entities (devices or assets).
+For example, notify when tenant has reached 80% of the 100 devices allowed.
+The max number of devices is extracted from the tenant profile.

+*Trigger settings*

+The trigger filter allows you to filter entities by type and setup threshold.

+*Default rule*

+The default rule 'Entities Limit' will notify affected tenant administrators and system administrators when number of devices is above 80% of allowed.

+Template subject: `${entityType}s limit will be reached soon`

+Template message: `${entityType}s usage: ${currentCount}/${limit} (${percents}%)`

+See [Entity count limit](#entity-count-limit) template for a list of the available template parameters.